Dana D'Alesandro LaSota

 IN HER WORDS

-“My personal life experiences have meaningfully contributed to the development of both my process and my approach to movement.
-I have spent my entire adulthood studying how the human body moves and how it can be more efficient.
+“My personal life experiences have meaningfully contributed to the development of both my process and my approach to movement wellness.
+I had spent my entire adulthood studying how the human body moves and how it can be more efficient.
 As a young mover from professional dancing to college athletics, I powered through my movement experiences trying to force the movement, however, I did not understand the embodiment of movement and how my body held stress of all kinds.
-This approach developed physical inadequacy, incorrect movement, and eventually mental and emotional floundering.
-As I matured, I became fascinated and educated with how the human body moves, how we fuel it and how it affects us mentally and emotionally.
-Life's unexpected physical and emotional challenges forced me to approach how I think about movement, stress and nutrition on a deeper level.
+This approach developed physical inadequacy, a tension filled body, and eventually mental and emotional floundering.
+As I matured, I became fascinated and educated with how the human body moves with ease, how we joyfully fuel it and how it affects us mentally and emotionally.
+Life's unexpected physical and emotional challenges forced me to approach how I think about movement, stress and nutrition on a deeper healing level.

 WHO IS DANA?

 Dana D’Alesandro LaSota, MS earned her Bachelor of Arts and Science from the University of Dayton, and her Masters of Science in Developmental Movement from the University of Pittsburgh, specializing in Motor Learning and Control.
 She spent the early years of her career as a professional dancer in New York City and Pittsburgh where she learned and practiced variations of Somatic Bodywork from a wide range of teachers and disciplines.
 In addition, Dana is a Certified Health Coach with Dr. Sears Wellness Institute.

 Dana's research and teachings as a Faculty Member at the University of Pittsburgh included proprioception, the body’s degrees of freedom, motor learning & control, motor development, movement education, and health & wellness.
 Dana coupled her studies with rhythm, structural imagery, somatic bodywork and nutrition to define her unique application of teaching healthy movement for the body and mind.
 Most recently Dana served as Adjunct Faculty and guest speaker at Slippery Rock University, where she was thrilled to present concepts regarding attunement and educational movement for the body and mind.
 Dana is a Certified Franklin Method® Fascia Trainer for the Lower Back: Fascia Fitness for Healthy Spine and continues her studies with The Franklin Method®.